PrefectHQ/prefect/docs/api/0.14.22/cli/agent.md

   --no-docker-interface           Disable the check of a Docker interface on
                                   this machine.
 Note: This is mostly relevant for some Docker-in-Docker setups that users
                                   may be running their agent with.
+DEPRECATED.

   --docker-client-timeout INTEGER
                                   The timeout to use for docker API calls,